imyhalex/comp-sci-study-journal/csci1270/SQL.md

 __Inner Join__
 - Every Pair tht matches; drop non-matching pairs
-- Natural Join is a shorthand for an Inner Join that automatically matches columns with the same name in both tables.
+- `Natural Join` is a shorthand for an Inner Join that automatically matches columns with the same name in both tables.
     - It only returns rows where those column values match.
+    - Diff between `INNER JOIN` and `NATURAL JOIN`:
+        - `INNER JOIN` is a general join where you explicitly say which columns must match.
+        - `NATURAL JOIN` is not the same thing — it’s a shorthand form of inner join that automatically uses all columns with the same name in both tables as the join condition.
+            ```sql
+            -- Natural Join
+            SELECT *
+            FROM Students
+            NATURAL JOIN Enrollments;

+            -- Explicit Inner Join
+            SELECT *
+            FROM Students s
+            INNER JOIN Enrollments e
+            ON s.student_id = e.student_id;
+            ```
+        - Why `NATURAL JOIN` is not common:
+            - If tables have multiple columns with the same name, SQL will join on all of them (sometimes unintentionally).
+            - If schema changes (e.g., new column with the same name is added), your query results can change silently.

 - Theta / Equi Join
     - Match tuples using some arbitary join predicate define by theta
     - if theta is just equality predicate, then it is called an "Equi Join"